-The growth in demand for standing seam in the residential roofing market over the past few years may be exceeded only by the growth in popularity of the "new metal roofs" - the shake, shingle, tile, and slate profiles.
-These products allow homeowners the opportunity to have the benefits of metal roofing along with the looks of something very traditional and timeless.
-The four different types of these "modular" panels can vary greatly in terms of look and use.
-Following is a description of all four.
+The growth in demand for standing seam in the church roofing market over the past few years may be exceeded only by the growth in popularity of the "new metal roofs" - the shake, shingle, tile, and slate profiles.
+These products provide the benefits of metal roofing along with the looks of something very traditional and timeless.
+The different types of "modular" panels can vary greatly in terms of look and use.